Whats behind the Rainbow Bridge?

 Engagement - inspiration

 This space can also provide a place for creative writing, poetry and art.
-Haiku in particular wouldthe ideal form of poetry to introduce here as the rules of Haiku lend itself to the space.
-Louise has intimated she is keen to engage with Raystede and would display her art here.
-Employing her as artist in residence would really create a very different offer and the end of the residency there would be a number of works and education engagement outcomes including art pieces.
+Haiku in particular would be the ideal form of poetry to introduce here as the rules of Haiku lend itself to the space.

 Haiku - definition